Yaazh1401/Object-detection-using-web-camera/README.md

-# YOLOv4 Real-Time Object Detection Using Laptop Camera
+# Workshop 5 - Real-Time Object Detection Using Laptop Camera
-## MOHAMMAD FAIZAL SK
+## JANANI k
-## 212223240092
+## 212224230102

 ### Aim:
 To perform real-time object detection using a pre-trained YOLOv4 model through a laptop webcam and display detected objects inline in a Jupyter Notebook.